dkallen78/math-trainer/README.md

 ## Purpose

-To create a free platform for practicing and developing mental arithmetic skills.
+To create a free platform for practicing and developing arithmetical skills.

 ## Current State of the Program